 The legacy Alumni Program has typically followed an outdated thought process: essentially, have a website where members can use an online address book to find other Alumni.
 Perhaps post some news, some events, and maybe have a couple of micro communities for discussions.
 These programs started before the meteoric rise of LinkedIn.

 This model of Alumni Engagement for Colleges goes back 120+ years and aside from migrating from an annual hard copy book with names and contact emails being sent in the mail, it is essentially the very same program, with the very same core values and the very same expectations.
-The only differences are federal and state funding is likely down, tuition is up and enrollment is tricky – but the need to have improved facilities and therefore funds remains strong.

 Five Failures of a College Alumni Program

 Through our learnings, we identified a number of core failures across college alumni programs can be broken into the following distinct categories: